The launch of attribution or DMP projects has exponentially risen among advertisers since early this year…

 Furthermore, guiding one’s acquisition strategy solely based on transformation rates, on last-click attribution, or on contribution metrics creates new silos within the company.
 These KPIs do not encompass the entire customer journey, and subsequently still lead too many advertisers to take biased decisions.

 UMIA (Unified Marketing Impact Analytics) or contribution analysis tools analyse the customer journey as a whole.
-These help activate the right messages through the right channels of your media plan.
+This helps activate the right messages through the right channels of your media plan.
 The unification of all the clients’ touch-points with a DMP goes in the sense of a growing inclination towards a complete customer journey: clicks, view, device/browser, sales channel, print…

 A DMP that is well integrated to all data collections solutions acts as a hub and feeds your campaign planning tools, such as Routing/CRM, DSP/Agency… This enables the tactic improvement of content and targeting… The systematical and concurring analysis of information related to the whole customer journey enabled by a contribution solution enhances the strategy of my media plan as a whole.